Salt Lake Temple

 The Salt Lake Temple is a temple of the Church of Jesus Christ of Latter-day Saints on Temple Square in Salt Lake City, Utah, United States.
 At 253015 sqft, it is the largest Latter-day Saint temple by floor area.
 Dedicated in 1893, it is the sixth temple completed by the church, requiring 40 years to complete, and the fourth temple built since the Mormon exodus from Nauvoo, Illinois, in 1846.
-The temple was closed in December 2019 for a general remodelling and seismic renovations that are anticipated to take approximately four years.
+The temple was closed in December 2019 for a general remodelling and seismic renovations, which were initially estimated to take approximately four years.
+Subsequent updates extended the estimated completion to 2026, for a total renovation timeline lasting an anticipated six or seven years.

 Details

 The Salt Lake Temple is the centerpiece of the 10 acre Temple Square in Salt Lake City, Utah.
 Like other Latter-day Saint temples, the church and its members consider it sacred and a temple recommend is required to enter, so there are no public tours inside the temple as there are for other adjacent buildings on Temple Square.
 In 1912, the first public photographs of the interior were published in the book The House of the Lord, by James E. Talmage.
 Since then, various photographs have been published, including by Life magazine in 1938.
 The temple grounds are open to the public and are a popular tourist attraction.
 Due to its location at church headquarters and its historical significance, Latter-day Saints from around the world patronize the temple.

 The Salt Lake Temple is also the location of the weekly meetings of the First Presidency and the Quorum of the Twelve Apostles.
 As such, there are special meeting rooms in the building for these purposes, including the Holy of Holies, which are not part of other temples.